 The state of Wisconsin puts much stricter limitations on damages for loss of society and companionship.
 Damages for these emotional losses are limited to a maximum of $500,000 if the deceased was a minor child and $350,000 if the deceased was an adult.
 They are only available to the spouse, children, and parents of the deceased and siblings who were minor children when the death occurred.

-If you have lost a loved one due to someone else’s negligence or intentional misconduct, please contact the Wisconsin wrongful death attorneys at Boller & Vaughan LLC at 608-268-0268 or submit an online questionnaire.
+If you have lost a loved one due to someone else’s negligence or intentional misconduct, please call the Wisconsin wrongful death attorneys at Boller & Vaughan LLC at 608-268-0268 or contact us online.
 Your initial consultation with our Wisconsin wrongful death attorneys is free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a personal injury lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.